510rrl/lomo/README.md

 # lomo
 challenge 6
-# <Ron’s Gone Wrong>

-## Mobile Accessibile Website
+## Weather Fetch Website

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-To provide a responsive user experience for communities using either mobile or desktop websites.
+To provide a responsive user experience for communities using either mobile or desktop websites to help find relevant weather information.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
-I built this project to practice my refractor code skills and to provide an interactive website for any user, regardless of their mobile phone carrier or desktop brand.
+I built this project to practice my API fetch skills.
+I successfully created the API however I had issues in deployment.
 - What problem does it solve?
+I have a website deployed.
+Need to fix merging the style and the page.

 - What did you learn?
+How to use API keys.

 ## Table of Contents (Optional)